Brexco/Calculator-microcontroller/README.md

  - Access the ESP8266 server via the URL http://calculator.local/calculate?expression=<expression>, where <expression> is a mathematical expression like 1+1.
  - The server will return the result as plain text.

+# Error handling

+ - error message when entering incorrect numbers or operators
+ - error message when there is no connection or network connection

 # Troubleshooting
 Main Application: